Marcellus natural gas trend: Employment

 According to the Financial Post, the boom in US shale oil production, using horizontal drilling and hydraulic fracturing, created thousands of jobs and reduced United States dependence on imported gas.
 During the 2012 presidential campaign, GOP Primary Candidate Rick Perry cited a study funded by the Marcellus Shale Coalition that fracking the Marcellus Formation is expected to create a quarter million jobs under the current policies of the Obama administration.
-New York state reported oil and natural gas drilling permit growth doubling from 2000–2008, contributing to 36,000 employment positions and an $8 billion economic impact in 2008.
+New York state reported oil and natural gas drilling permit growth doubling from 2000 to 2008, contributing to 36,000 employment positions and an $8 billion economic impact in 2008.
 West Virginia's economy grew $1.3 billion in 2009 as a result of the rush.
 In 2010, Range Resources' Marcellus Shale Division reported producing 200 e6cuft of gas. benefits of leasing mineral rights on their properties".
 In July of that year, the U.S. Department of Labor announced a $5 million grant to train workers for Marcellus shale drilling.
 By the end of 2010, it was reported that more drilling rigs were moving into Ohio, where the shale is more shallow.

-The number of permits issued by Pennsylvania tripled between 2008–2009, including $3.5 billion in land acquisitions.
+The number of permits issued by Pennsylvania tripled between 2008 and 2009, including $3.5 billion in land acquisitions.
 An industry-sponsored study by Pennsylvania State University estimates there will be 200,000 new jobs in Pennsylvania by 2020 if shale is developed to its full potential.
 On the other hand, figures from the Pennsylvania Department of Labor and Industry show that only about 30,000 jobs were created during the 2008-2009 gas boom.
 It has also been found that companies are not hiring local workers, instead hiring experienced crews from Texas and Oklahoma for the high-paying work on drilling rigs.